OpenTechSchool/html-css-beginners/index.md

 We'll be using Git, a popular tool for storing and sharing source code.
 It's a tool that keeps a copy of your source code, but not just one copy.
-It keeps track of every version of every file.
+It keeps track of every version of every file in a repository.
 In addition we'll also use GitHub to host your Git repositories online for you.

 ## What we'll do today